jpcaruana/my-notes/2016-06-LeadDev-London/1-05-How-to-make-a-sandwich.md

 - porpoise feedback (rewards)
     + example: training dolphins for doing tricks
-    + it si jsut kindness
+    + it is just kindness
     + offer positive specific regard
     + (assume that) everything else will self connect
     + the best way to interract with a new group